pymoc/pymoc/docs/installation.rst

 To get started with Docker_, sign up for a free account on `Docker Hub`_, and download and install the desktop software for your operating system (available for Windows, MacOS, and Linux).
-Once you have installed the desktop software, open your preferred terminal and download the latest version of the PyMOC image:
+Once you have installed  and logged in to desktop software, open your preferred terminal and download the latest version of the PyMOC image:

 .. code-block:: bash